US-Trustee-Program/Bankruptcy-Oversight-Support-Systems/README.md

 npm install
 ```

-To run the application directly, execute:
+To run the application directly, ensure you have met the [prerequisites](#frontend-prerequisites) and execute:

 ```shell
 npm start